Mordeth Award - Surprise! Released project with the longest "development time"

 The glow-up on the Unity port would have been impressive enough if it had stopped there.
 Perhaps most important, however, has been the addition of an integrated menu system for browsing and downloading "Add-Ons", aka Doom WADs.
 I can't say for sure this is the first Doom port ever to integrate a WAD browser / downloader, but it's certainly the highest profile one, advertising those WADs to a huge new audience who likely would have never stumbled across them otherwise.
 Will we see future Doom projects pitched as "official add-on bait"?

 There are, of course, numerous limitations.
 One does not simply download any myhouse.wad out there—id has constructed its own walled garden of consecrated WADs, drip-feeding new (well, "new") releases periodically.
-These have spanned the gamut from fairly run of the mill mapsets to entirely new, uh, games, since a total conversion like REKKR can't be fairly classified as anything less.
-It also requires the written legal consent of everyone involved.
-For a long-lasting community like Doom's, that means attempts to add any of a long list of WADs and port features are likely foreclosed, as the author has passed away or is otherwise unreachable.
-Perhaps most notable on this list of untouchables is the Boom source port, and its list of "Boom-compatible" features.
+These have spanned the gamut from fairly run of the mill mapsets to entirely new, uh, games, since a total conversion like REKKR can't be fairly classified as anything less. id also requires the written legal consent of everyone involved.
+For a long-lasting community like Doom's, that means attempts to add certain "classic" projects are likely foreclosed, where an author has passed away or is otherwise unreachable.
+Perhaps most notable on this list of untouchables is the Boom source port itself, and its toolkit of "Boom-compatible" features.
 A huge percentage of post-source-release Doom WADs are probably permanently excluded from the Add-Ons library, absent a heroic reverse-engineering effort—but after what I've seen from the port this year, I won't call it impossible.

 Machaward - Most creative, unusual, or artistically compelling project of the year